c-its-wilson/my-strava-o/README.md

 # my-strava
 A small project of mine to display a summary of my Strava data.

-##Including:
+## Including:

 1.Average & Best 10km times

 2.Total distance ran

-3. And some other fun metrics I'll make up
+3.And some other fun metrics I'll make up